Sepak takraw: Philippines

 The Philippine Sepak Takraw team competes internationally.
-Among veteran players still in the lineup are Jason Huerta, Reyjay Ortuste, Mark Joseph Gonzales, Josefina Maat, Des Oltor, Ronsted Cabayeron, and Sara Catain.
+Among veteran players still in the lineup are Jason Huerte, Rheyjhey Ortouste, Mark Joseph Gonzales, Josefina Maat, Des Oltor, Ronsted Gabayeron, and Sara Catain.

 United States

-The earliest accounts of organized Takraw in the United States involve a group of students from Northrop University (Greg St. Pierre, Thomas Gong, Joel "big bird" Nelson, and Mark Kimitsuka) in 1986 in Inglewood, California, learning about and playing the sport in Los Angeles.
+The earliest accounts of organised Takraw in the United States involve a group of students from Northrop University (Greg St. Pierre, Thomas Gong, Joel "big bird" Nelson, and Mark Kimitsuka) in 1986 in Inglewood, California, learning about and playing the sport in Los Angeles.
 In the early 80s, Southeast Asians held soccer tournaments with Takraw events in Wisconsin, Michigan, Minnesota, and California, especially within the Lao, Hmong, and Thai communities.
 Malaysian students attending the university often enjoyed playing the sport on a court atop the dormitory cafeteria.
-They taught a handful of curious American students how to play, which in turn inspired Malaysia Airlines to sponsor a US team from the university to attend the National Tournament in Kuala Lumpur in November 1987.
+They taught a handful of curious US students how to play, which in turn inspired Malaysia Airlines to sponsor a US team from the university to attend the National Tournament in Kuala Lumpur in November 1987.
 The Northrop team played in a bracket of international new teams with Korea, Sri Lanka, and Australia.
 The US team beat Sri Lanka and Australia to bring home the gold.

 The Los Angeles Asian community and Northrop's team had already established a Takraw community in and around the city.
 Kurt Sonderegger moved to Los Angeles, founded the United States Takraw Association and started a business that sold plastic Takraw balls.
 In 1989, he was sent an invitation from the International Sepaktakraw Federation and, along with a few of the Northrop group, travelled to represent the United States in the World Championships.

 The team was soundly defeated, but the Takraw world celebrated the participation of non-Asian teams in the World Championships.

 Rules and regulations

 Measurements of courts and equipment often vary among tournaments and organisations that operate from a recreational to a competitive level; international competitive rules and regulations are used in this section.
-There are two types of event categories: the regu and the doubles regu.
-The regu category is played by three players on each team, while the doubles regu is played by two players on each team.
+There are two types of event categories: the ryu and the doubles ryu.
+The ryu category is played by three players on each team, while the doubles ryu is played by two players on each team.